kornelski/cavif-rs/README.md

 cavif --quality 60 image.png
 ```

-### Usage
+### Advanced usage

-You can also specify multiple images (encoding is multi-threaded, so the more, the better!).
+You can also specify multiple images.
+Encoding is multi-threaded, so the more, the better!

 ```text
 cavif [OPTIONS] IMAGES...